Director, National Center for Supercomputing Applications

 Current Major Research Projects

-In 2016, we began a project to deploy a Deep Learning Major Research Instrument, which combines my interests in HPC software and numerics and high-performance I/O with the revolution in machine learning.
+A smaller system for AI/ML for Illinois researchers, deployed in 2016, is HAL, Deep Learning Major Research Instrument, which combines my interests in HPC software and numerics and high-performance I/O with the revolution in machine learning.

 The Midwest Big Data Hub (MBDH) is one of four NSF-funded regional big data an innovation hubs, which serve to bring communities together to apply data science to a wide range of challenges.
 I led the MBDH from 2017 through mid-2020, and currently am one of the co-principal investigators.